Reinis1/ZoleAI/README.md

 ![image](https://github.com/Reinis1/ZoleAI/assets/112851463/560c27e1-562f-4df6-a920-55d5e0ab59a2)

-The demo provides the following functionalities:
+The [demo](https://unsealable.itch.io/zole) provides the following functionalities:
 - Select any of the 5 trained models.
-Each with a different ammount of steps trained.
+Each with a different ammount of steps trained indicated by the number and letter combination, where k - thousands and M - millions of steps.
 - See all player's and/or table cards.
-- Play an illegal card (User only).
+- Play an illegal card (user only).
 - See an evaluation score the selected AI model assigns to each card.
-- Request the AI to evaluate user's gamplay by assigning PSAE score to each action.
+- Request the AI to evaluate user's gamplay by assigning [PSAE](#psae-score) score to each action.
 - Controll how quickly an AI plays a card by adjusting the simulation speed.

+#### PSAE score
+  Probabilistic Strategic Alignment Evaluation score (PSAE) quantifies the strategic congruence between user decision-making and the AI's strategic objectives.
+It uses the root of the difference between the AI's evaluations and the actual human actions, thereby providing a measure of the alignment's magnitude in probabilistic terms.
+This metric serves to assess the degree to which human players' actions adhere to the strategic intents perceived by the AI.